Sewage bugs shock in the river Ouse

 Pollution tests in the River Ouse at Lewes have found sewage bugs at 75 times safe-swimming levels.

-The Sussex Express reports: “Under European laws, beaches designated for bathing must contain bacteria such as E coli at no more than 2,000 colonies per 100 millilitres of water.
+The Sussex Express reports: “Under European laws, beaches designated for bathing must contain bacteria such as E coli at no more than 2,000 colonies per 100 milliliters of water.
 The agency tests found a massive 150,000 colonies of E coli.”

 Brendon Parsons, Secretary of Lewes Rowing Club, said: “These tests confirm our members’ suspicions.
 Levels were very high downstream of the discharge, but they were also above the European bathing limit upstream, showing the general level of pollution.”